Gas crunch from cyberattack intensifies in nation's capital

 "It's like a frenzy," Barry Rieger, who owns a gas station in Burke, Virginia, told WJLA-TV.

-Georgia-based Colonial Pipeline on Thursday reported making “substantial progress” in resolving the computer hack-induced shutdown.
-It said operations had restarted and gasoline deliveries were being made in all of its markets.
-It will take “several days” for things to return to normal, and some areas may experience “intermittent service interruptions during this start-up period,” the company said.

-At least five North Carolina school systems announced Thursday that they would shift to remote learning as the gasoline supply crisis continued.
-Among them: Durham, Franklin, Vance and Wake counties, which canceled in-person learning for Friday.
-The email sent to parents in the Wake County system, the largest in North Carolina, cites “the impact of the gas shortage on staffing availability and student transportation.”
+In North Carolina, at least five school systems canceled in-person learning on Friday as the gasoline supply crisis continued.
+Wake County, with the largest school system in North Carolina, emailed parents citing "the impact of the gas shortage on staffing availability and student transportation."

 Businesses were also feeling the sting.

-At Dixie Speedway in Woodstock, Georgia, all the maintenance and safety vehicles have to be filled up before stock-car racing the next two Saturdays, but “all the gas stations close to use -- within a mile of us -- are out of gas,” said Mia Green, the track’s general manager.
-She’s heard of at least a couple of racetracks in the region that canceled upcoming races this weekend because race crews might not be able to get there due to gas shortages.
+At Dixie Speedway in Woodstock, Georgia, maintenance and safety vehicles have to be filled up, but "all the gas stations close to use — within a mile of us — are out of gas," said Mia Green, the track's general manager.
+She's heard of racetracks that canceled this weekend's races because crews might not be able to get there due to gas shortages.

+In South Carolina, a woman was severely burned after flipping a car that a deputy tried to pull over for a suspected stolen license plate Thursday night.
+The fire touched off multiple explosions due to fuel "that she was hoarding in the trunk of the vehicle," a Pickens County sheriff's statement said.

+In Florida, a 2004 Hummer was destroyed by fire Wednesday shortly after the driver had filled up four 5-gallon gas containers in Homosassa, according to Citrus County Fire Rescue spokeswoman Cortney Marsh.
+Firefighters doused the blaze and found the melted gas containers.
+One man was injured, but refused medical treatment, she said.

 A cyberattack by hackers who lock up computer systems and demand a ransom to release them hit the pipeline on May 7.
-The hackers didn't take control of the pipeline’s operations, but Colonial shut it down to contain the damage.
+The hackers didn't take control of the pipeline's operations, but Colonial shut it down to prevent the malware from impacting its industrial control systems.

-President Joe Biden said U.S. officials do not believe the Russian government was involved in the hack.
-But he added, “We do have strong reason to believe that the criminals who did the attack are living in Russia.
-That’s where it came from.”
+Biden said U.S. officials do not believe the Russian government was involved but said "we do have strong reason to believe that the criminals who did the attack are living in Russia.
+That's where it came from."

+Biden has promised aggressive action against DarkSide, the Russian-speaking ransomware syndicate responsible for the attack.
+The syndicate's public-facing darknet site went offline on Thursday and its administrator said in a cybercriminal forum post that the group had lost access to it.

+This does not necessarily mean U.S. or allied cyberjockeys knocked it offline.
+Cybersecurity experts said that DarkSide, which rents out its ransomware to partners to carry out the actual attacks, could have taken it down to prevent Western law enforcement from tracking down the rest of its infrastructure.

 "We are not out of the woods yet, but the trees are thinning out," Richard Joswick, global head of oil analytics at S&P Global Platts, said.